hicksjr2/ISA444-Final-Project/README.md

 ## Forecasting Procedure
 Our approach consisted of the following steps:
-  1. Loaded, cleaned and downsampled the Walmart dataset and condensed to a CSV file.
+  1. Loaded, cleaned & downsampled the Walmart dataset to 40 time-series & condensed to a CSV file.
 We re-shaped the data to match Nixtla's three-column format.
   2.
   3. a